Michael Lang (footballer, born 1991): Return to Basel

+Retirement

+On 12 November 2024, he was announced as the new sporting director of Swiss Challenge League side FC Wil, thus ending his active playing career.
+The current sporting director, Jan Breitenmoser, will work with Lang to ensure a seamless transition, before finally departing in the summer of 2025.

 International career

 Lang made his first senior international appearance for Switzerland on 14 August 2013 in the friendly against Brazil.
 He came on as a second-half substitute for Stephan Lichtsteiner as the team won 1–0 at St. Jakob-Park.
 He scored his first goal in his second appearance later on 11 October in the 2–1 win against Albania in match 9 of 2014 FIFA World Cup qualification Group E; this win clinched Switzerland's place at the 2014 FIFA World Cup.

 Lang was called by manager Ottmar Hitzfeld in the squad of 23 players for the final tournament.
 He played his first and only match of the campaign in the final Group E game against Honduras, entering in the final 13 minutes.
 Switzerland was eventually knocked out of the tournament by Argentina in the round of 16.

 He was part of the squad for the 2016 European Championships where the team achieved the best result reaching round of 16.